karen portrait circle

 Getting night tour tickets

 It can be a challenge.
-Alcatraz night tour tickets are the toughest to get because there are a lot fewer of them.
+Alcatraz night tour tickets are tougher to get than the day tour tickets because there are a lot fewer of them.

-By mid May, they are usually sold out two months in advance, often almost three months, and aren't included in most of the combination tours.
-But now there are a few packages that include the night tour!
+Historically, by May they were usually sold out two months in advance, often almost three months, and aren't included in most of the combination tours.
+But now there are a few packages that include the night tour.
 See night tour combos below for a list.

-Winter is easier; you can probably snag some night tour tickets just a few days away (as of late December 2023, they are available one week out).
+Winter is easier; you can probably snag some night tour tickets just a few days away.

 Insider tip: the night tour is included in the Behind the Scenes tour, so if the night tour tickets are sold out, check for Behind the Scenes tickets.
 They tend to be scarce as well, but you might get lucky.